100+ video editing terms you need to know

 L-Cut

-An l-cut is a transition where the audio from the previous scene carries over into the next scene.
+An L-cut is a transition where the audio from the previous scene carries over into the next.

 Lapel

-A lapel is a small microphone that is usually clipped onto someone’s clothing, within a foot of their mouth.
+A lapel is a small microphone, usually clipped onto someone’s clothing within a foot of their mouth.

 Layering

-Stacking multiple media pieces in a video editing timeline so that they play at the same time is called layering.
+Layering is when you stack multiple pieces of media in a video editing timeline so that they play at the same time.

 Letterboxing

-Letterboxing is playing a 16:9 aspect ratio video on 4:3 screen.
-This leaves black bars above and below the video.
+Letterboxing is playing a 16:9 aspect ratio video on a 4:3 screen, requiring black bars above and below the video.
+This helps your footage fit the frame without having to stretch or crop it.

 The process of editing images, video, and sound in sequential order is linear video editing.
-This process was simply called video editing before the early 1990s.
+Before the early 1990s, this process was just called video editing.

-Any video footage that runs for longer than 5 minutes is long-form video.
+Any video footage that specifically runs for longer than 5 minutes is considered long-form video.

 Lower third refers to the Rule of Thirds, where you visually divide an image into three equal horizontal sections.
-The lower third is the bottom section and is frequently used to display text and other visual elements in YouTube videos and news broadcasts.
+The bottom section is the lower third.
+It’s frequently used to display chyron text and other visual elements in YouTube videos and news broadcasts.

 Luma